 Exceptional cases will of course arise from time to time where, for example, a property has not been maintained for some years and is approaching the end of its useful life, or where accelerated depreciation has occurred through overuse of a low specification building.
-In such cases, advice should be sought from your Divisional Valuer.
+In such cases, advice should be sought from you're the Industrial Working Group.